essenius/FitNesseFitSharpSelenium/README.md

 5. Open the Seleniumfixture solution
 6. Configure App.config:

 	a.
 If you want to execute the tests, publish the test site in the SeleniumFixtureTestSite project to an azure website, and configure the URL in key TestSite.
-Also update the TESTPAGE entry in plugins.properties.

 	b.
 If you want to be able to execute remote Selenium tests, install Selenium Server from https://www.seleniumhq.org/download/ and configure the Selenium Server URL in key RemoteSelenium